ppone/docs/guides/subscription-billing.md

    [![New Subscription with Add ons](../img/add-on.png)](../img/add-on.png)

 For the *Renew On* setting we are going to leave it as Start date anniversary.
 This will renew the subscription each billing cycle on the same day of the month as the start date, which is today in this example.
 If you selected Day of month instead then this would bill your customer on a specific day of the month you choose, like the first of the month.
 The first bill would be prorated for the time remaining until the next billing cycle.
 Future renewals will be on the date you've specified.
-We can leave the *Billing Period Offset* at 0 days unless we wanted to shift the billing period.

 At the bottom of the screen you can see the calculated recurring total.
 If you click the *Preview* button you can even see a preview of the upcoming billing cycles.
 Once the subscription looks right you can now click *Create*.